Forecasting Elections from Partial Information Using a Bayesian Model for a Multinomial Sequence of Data: Simulation Study

-Focus on the second specific case of $C=5,K=50,n=50000$ which is similar to the forecasting of sales for different brands.
-For different DGPs, the values of $\boldp$ are generated randomly from a Dirichlet distribution, and we evaluate how well our method can predict the cumulative proportions of counts for the five categories.
-Experiments are repeated many times and we compute the overall root mean squared error (RMSE) for every DGP, based on the predictions made at different stages.
+We now focus on the second specific case of $C=5,K=50,n=50000$.
+For different SEOs, the values of $\boldp$ are generated randomly from a Dirichlet distribution, and we evaluate how well our method can predict the cumulative proportions of counts for the five categories.
+Experiments are repeated many times and we compute the overall root mean squared error (RMSE) for every SEO, based on the predictions made at different stages.
 Refer to \Cref{tab:simulation-rmse-sales} for these results.
-Once again, for DGP1, the method achieves great accuracy very early.
+Once again, for SEO1, the method achieves great accuracy very early.
 With only 15 rounds of data (approximately 30\% of the total observations), the predictions are precise.
-At a similar situation, for DGP2, the RMSE is less than 1\%, and it decreases steadily to fall below 0.5\% by round 35.
-Finally, for the third DGP, RMSE of less than 1\% is recorded after 35 rounds as well.
+At a similar situation, for SEO2, the RMSE is less than 1\%, and it decreases steadily to fall below 0.5\% by round 35.
+Finally, for the third SEO, RMSE of less than 1\% is recorded after 35 rounds as well.
 These results show that our method can accurately predict the overall cumulative proportions of counts with about 35 rounds of data.
 Translating this to the sales forecasting problems, we hypothesize that the proposed method will be able to predict the annual market shares of different categories correctly at least 3 to 4 months before the year-end.